sveneisenschmidt/yay/README.md

     <img title="Yay!" src="docs/src/cycle.svg" width="375">
 </p>

-## The Implementation
+## Implementation
 Yay is a **gamification engine**, exposing a web service API, to bring everyone the joy of gamification and integrating any kinds of gamification features into your organisation.
-Yay originally started as a 36 hours hackathon project at [trivago](https://github.com/trivago) to bring gamification features to our organisation.
+Yay originally started as a 36 hours hackathon project at [trivago]#(https://github.com/trivago) to bring gamification features to our organisation.
 To integrate yay into many application landscapes it offers flexible extension points to write your own integrations.

-## The demo
+### Demo
 See Yay in action at [https://yay-demo.sloppy.zone/api/doc](https://yay-demo.sloppy.zone/api/doc) - hosted by the awesome [https://sloppy.io](sloppy.io) platform. ([Docker hub image](https://hub.docker.com/r/sveneisenschmidt/yay-demo/), [Docker CMD script](dist/docker-run.demo.sh), [Docker build command](Makefile))

-## Yay Documentation
+## Documentation
 How-to-use demo, installation instructions, configuration examples and extension documentation:

 * [Installation](docs/installation.md)